| CYPRUS PROBLEM |Yenidüzen

 CENK MUTLUYAKALI | YENİDÜZEN

 Born in 1971 in the town of Limassol, Cyprus, Cenk Mutluyakalı migrated to Kyrenia together with his family after the war.
 He began journalism at KIBRIS newspaper in 1989.
 He took part in establishing the United Media Group.
-Currently he writes daily essays, news reports and interviews for Yenidüzen newspaper.
+He was the Editor-in-Chief of YENİDÜZEN newspaper for 20 years between 2001-2021.
+He continues to write daily essays, news reports and interviews for Yenidüzen newspaper.
 He served as the President of the Turkish Cypriot Press Card Commission and Turkish Cypriot Journalists Association.
 He was awarded with various prizes throughout his career, the most recent being the “Peace Journalism Prize” by the bicommunal New Cyprus Association.
 Mutluyakalı is an author of published books of essays and interviews.
 He is also the author of a novel titled “Salıncak” (Swing) published by Kor Kitap and translated into Greek by Heterotopia Publications with the title «Η κούνια».

 You may also like